VDIGPKU/M2Det/README.md

 ### Citation:

-Please cite the following paper if you feel BSN useful to your research
+Please cite the following paper if you feel M2Det useful to your research

 ```
 @inproceedings{M2Det2019aaai,